Day Trips from Palermo

 Segesta and the Valley of the Temples at Agrigento are reachable from Palermo in 1 to 2.5 hours by car.
 Segesta features a remarkably preserved 5th-century BC Doric temple, while the Valley of the Temples is a UNESCO World Heritage Site with a series of Greek temples.
 These are longer excursions that work best as full-day trips with early departures.

-How much do day trips from Palermo cost
+Comparing day trips from Palermo

-The most affordable option is the Corleone walking tour at €65, which includes museum entry and a charitable donation.
-The Cefalù and Monreale day tour starts from €84 with cathedral access and transport by air-conditioned vehicle.
-Private tours carry a significant premium: a full-day private experience covering Monreale, Palermo and its street food starts at €1,220 and includes hotel pickup, food tasting and entrance tickets.
+The most affordable option is the Corleone walking tour, which includes museum entry and a charitable donation.
+The Cefalù and Monreale day tour sits slightly higher, with cathedral access and transport by air-conditioned vehicle.
+Private tours carry a significant premium: a full-day private experience covering Monreale, Palermo and its street food is the top-of-the-range choice and includes hotel pickup, food tasting and entrance tickets.

 Group size is the biggest factor in price difference.
 Shared departures keep costs low, while private transfers offer flexibility but at several times the price.
 Bus tickets for independent travel to Corleone are not included in the walking tour and must be purchased separately.